asdfdotdev/session/README.md

 composer require asdfdotdev/session
 ```

-If you don't use composer just clone/download the [Session](./src/Session.php) class file and include it in your project.

 ## Use

 A number of usage examples are included in `_examples/`.
 Check out the examples [README](./_examples/README.md) for further details.